 On our daily basis we usually paint classic designs like butterflies, kitties, tigers, superheroes, which are frequently full-face designs.
 But what happens if we get asked to paint a certain character?
 Here’s where the struggle comes. 🙈

-How to make it the right way, so it looks proportional and recognisable?
+How to make it the right way, so it looks proportional and recognizable?
 I will teach you how here. 😉

 Steps of face painting a character face